Offshore vs onshore: Advantages and disadvantages

 Positive feedback and staff recognition are two of the most important elements of managing a team.

-Staff recognition puts the spotlight on the best employees to make them feel seen and validated in the workplace.
+Staff recognition spotlights the best employees to make them feel seen and validated in the workplace.
 This motivates them—and others—to be more productive and efficient when working on projects.

 Transparency